romaan/simply/README.md

 - 005 Check if a string is composed of all unique characters
 - 006 Determine if a string is an int or double
 - 007 Print all permutations of a string
+- 008 Write a program to find if two strings are anagrams or not?
+- 009 Write a program to replace space with %20 in efficient way.

 # Stack and Queue (SQ)